The DOR Advisory Council is representative of a broad spectrum of the agency’s stakeholders including:

 Brad Papalardo is Director of Government Affairs and Trust Services for the Massachusetts Bankers Association, a banking trade group representing commercial, savings and co-operative banks in addition to savings and loans across Massachusetts.

 Amy Pitter is President & CEO of Massachusetts Society of Certified Public Accountants, a membership organization made up of professionals in public accounting, industry and business, government and education.

 Mike Porter is Counsel with Hemenway & Barnes LLP.
 Mike advises clients on state income and sales and use tax matters, while assisting clients at the Massachusetts Appellate Tax Board and through all levels of the administrative appeal process.
 Mike also provides clients with tax opinions, ruling requests and general state tax advice.

 William Rennie is Vice President, Retailers Association of Massachusetts, where he is responsible for advocating for legislative and regulatory matters that impact the organization’s 3,800 members from the retail, restaurant and service sectors.

-Leanne Scott is Senior Manager - State & Local Tax at Baker Newman Noyes.
+Leanne Scott is Principal - State & Local Tax at Baker Newman Noyes.
 Previously, she had been Director, State and Local Tax at John Hancock Financial Services and in public accounting for fifteen years.
 She has served on the Boston Bar Association’s Tax Section Steering Committee and has co-chaired the BBA’s Tax Section and State and Local Tax Committee.